UD-S24-CISC374/final-project-magenta/docs/egdd.md

 ## Elevator Pitch

 In the game there will be checkpoints placed within the platformer levels (similar to mario) that act as respawn/progress checkpoints.
 To unlock these checkpoints, the player must enter a terminal.
-Inside this terminal there will be three options; a minigame, a problem/learning objective and hints/tips.
-These hints and tips will be obtained by discovering them in various levels, interacting with NPCs or completing the Among Us style minigames.
+Inside this terminal there will be a challenge closley related to the story and git concepts.
+Hints and tips will be obtained by discovering them in various levels, and interacting with NPCs.

 ## Influences (Brief)